 How do you see your view of agile change management as similar or different from what’s out in the popular press about agile change management?

 “Most of the people that I know in change or organization development have tons of experience.
 They have a whole basketful of approaches and tools they use.
 They get it; they’re not just going to follow a particular method because that’s what an organization says has to be followed.
 They’re going to figure out, if they’re trying to create an innovation program, that sending out an ADKAR survey is probably not the best way to do it, because it’s not going to get people excited about the new innovation program.
-They try to do something that’s a little more lean start up, a little more edgy, a little more like a marketer thinks in order to get people to figure out [what] this change means for them.
+They try to do something that’s a little more lean start up, a little more edgy, a little more like a marketer thinks in order to get people to figure out

 I see too much emphasis on methods and frameworks and certification—70% of the changes fail unless you take our certification; then it will always work.
 There’s too much emphasis on “leave the people out of it, but follow the process and the practices and get your certification in this method.”
 That might have worked twenty years ago.
 Not today.
 We don’t have the luxury of spending millions to have external change agents come in and create a perfect plan for six months.
 We need to be more biased towards action.
 If you look at how social change happens, that’s really what we’re trying to do as organizational change managers.
 We’re trying to manage the climate in an organization.